SSWConsulting/SSW.People.Profiles/Ling-Li/Ling-Li.md

 quote:  "Not trying, means failing by default."
 ---

-<span lang="EN-AU" style="color:#444444;font-family:" segoe="" ui",="" sans-serif;font-size:10pt;"="">​​Ling focuses on the day to day operations of SSW Beijing.
+Ling focuses on the day to day operations of SSW Beijing.
 This involves office administration, HR, cashier, purchasing, sales administration, project management related work, and coordination among different functions.

  At SSW she loves the logical, yet creative and dynamic working atmosphere.
-She thinks SSW is a place where you have the opportunity to grow and experiment with the support of management.</span>
+She thinks SSW is a place where you have the opportunity to grow and experiment with the support of management.